time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 For each attribute the following is specified:

--    name of the attribute in the database entity class.
-Used to match elements in groups to attributes in the database.
-A group element matches an attribute if they share the same name, or if an element is based (source=) in an element with the same name as the attribute. *Is this correct, or is the baseclass
-	Column that makes the match*
+-    name of the attribute in the group.
--   column: name of the column in the database for this element; normally it is the same and id, but it can happen that the name of the attribute in entity class is a reserved word for database columns (for instance "value" or "type")
+-   column: name of the column in the database for this element; normally it is the same and id, but it can happen that the name of the attribute in entity class is a reserved word for database columns (for instance "value" or "type").
+This  information
 -   baseclass: the kleio element class for this attribute
 -   coltype, colsize, colprecision: information used to create the column in the database precision only applies if coltype is "DECIMAL"